m4tchka/Planned-VN-style-game/README.md

 <br>

 ## Overview:
+This is my attempt at a Visual Novel made in React.
+Initially this will be just a VN, with a """"story"""", and this part specifically will ideally achive most of the functionality of a real VN, including choices, sprite switching and save/ load functionality to "bookmark" progress.

-This aims to be a VN-style shoot'em'up top-down game reminiscent of browser flash games from the mid-late 2000s, and will combine gameplay similar to those, with VN-style storytelling in between.
+In the far future, this aims to be a VN-style shoot'em'up top-down game reminiscent of browser flash games from the mid-late 2000s, and will combine gameplay similar to those, with the VN-style storytelling in between.

 <br>

 ## Plan
-### Features list:
+### VN Features list:
 - [x]  Choice breaks leading to different _"routes"_
     + [x]  Each _"route"_ in _dialogueFile.js_ is scaleable(ish)
     + [x]  Conditionally render a _choice box_ and map through an array of possible choices